Mohamad-Nasser-engr/Playwright_Jenkins_Test/README.md

 ### 4. Create and configure a new Maven Project:
 - In Jenkins, click New Item, name your job, and select Maven Project.
 - Under Source Code Management, select Git and enter your GitHub repository URL.
 - In the Build Trigger section, make sure to check “GitHub hook trigger for GITScm polling”.
-This allows the jenkins build to trigger after a code is pushed in the GitHub repository.
+This allows Jenkins to automatically trigger a build when changes are pushed to the GitHub repository.
 - In the Build section:

   Root POM: